 Section - 7: Foreign Investment in Domestic Market Enterprises.
-Non-Nepali national can acquire one hundred percent (100%) foreign owned capital of domestic market enterprises unless foreign ownership therein is prohibited or limited by the Constitution existing law or the Areas Prohibited For Foreign Investment List under Section 8 hereof.
+Non-Nepali national can acquire one hundred percent (100%) foreign owned capital of domestic market enterprises unless foreign ownership therein is prohibited or limited by the existing laws in the Constitution or the Areas Prohibited for Foreign Investment List under Section 8 hereof.